Statement of Commitment

 Safe Sport Training

-All CSI-P targeted coaches and athletes of BC Archery are required to take Safe Sport training, a free 90-minute eLearning module.
+All coaches, officials and volunteers of BC Archery are required to take Safe Sport training.
 Safe, inclusive sport environments help make sport rewarding and enriching for all.
 Safe Sport training gives you the knowledge and skills to create those environments by recognizing, addressing and preventing maltreatment in sport.
-To find out more and to take the training, go to https://safesport.coach.ca/participants-training.
+To find out more and to take the free 90-minute eLearning training, go to https://safesport.coach.ca/participants-training.

 Any individual may report any complaint or alleged incident related to matters that may arise during BC Archery’s business, activities, and events which may or may not contain an element of discrimination, harassment, workplace harassment, workplace violence, sexual harassment, or abuse directly to the Executive Director: email@example.com